Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- In 41 of 82 games this season, Phoenix and its opponents have gone over 225.5 points.
+- In 46 of 82 games this season, Phoenix and its opponents have scored more than 223.5 points.

-- The average total in Phoenix's games this season is 225.2, 0.3 points fewer than this matchup's over/under.
+- The average point total in Phoenix's contests this year is 225.2, 1.7 more than this matchup's over/under.

+- Phoenix has been at least a -900 moneyline favorite four times this season and won all of those games.

-- The bookmakers' moneyline implies a 77.8% chance of a victory for the Suns.
+- The moneyline for this contest implies a 90% chance of a victory for the Suns.

 Suns vs. Clippers Over/Under Stats (Regular Season)